 Request an ERP demo to see the product up close

-Now that you’re honing in on your potential partner, you’ll want to see them up close and personal with the software that you’re considering.
+Now you’re closer to how you’ll select an ERP partner, you’ll want to see them hands-on with the software that you’re considering.

-The demonstration is a critical part of selecting an ERP software product.
-Properly handled it will give you vital information to compare and contrast different ERP software systems and help you make the best selection possible.
+The demonstration is a critical part of how to select an ERP software product.
+Properly handled it will give you vital information to compare and contrast different ERP software systems.
+This goes a long way towards helping you make the best selection possible.

 To get the most from the demo, make sure you provide your potential partner with a couple of scenarios to walk you through in detail.

 Your current set-up will depend on a specific set of business processes.
 You’ll want to see that your chosen software can handle as much of it as possible and that your potential partner can think on their feet when needed.
 This is a great way to learn about their expertise.

 Try to see what the product and partner are capable of in relation to your industry and specific business needs and you’ll be much closer to finding the best match for you.

 Value functionality and partner experience over cost